4K and HDR for Broadcast and Post-Production

 Do you need detailed training in HDR?
 Attend Digistor's full-day workshop "HDR in the Real World" on 14 March 2019.

-Postium is a trusted worldwide supplier of professional broadcast, movie, studio equipment including monitors from 7" to 55" with unique, advanced features and technology to cater to different budgets and requirements.
-The new OBM-X310 is a GRADE 1 True HDR DCI 4K 4096 x 2160 Resolution Monitor, designed as a critical reference instrument for visual evaluation of image quality for any 4K, UHD, and HD signals.
+Gary joined Postium in 2016 specialising in monitor products for the past three years.
+Gary has unique experience specifying suitable monitors for a full range of broadcast situations throughout the world.
+Postium is a worldwide supplier of professional broadcast, movie, studio equipment including monitors from 7" to 55" with unique, features and technology to cater to different budgets and requirements.
+The new OBM-X310 is a GRADE 1 True 4K HDR Monitor, designed as a critical reference instrument for visual evaluation of image quality for any 4K, UHD, and HD signals.
+For over ten years, Postium has developed, engineered and manufactured their own LCD rack monitors which are now widely used by many broadcasting stations and OB vans worldwide.

 - Monitor Terminology